Beachcombing for Vongole clams in Northern Italy

 Finding and collecting clams in wet sand

 The third method involves finding and collecting vongole clams in wet sand.
 These clams create two small holes, called “siphon holes,” through which they draw in water and expel it.
-When the water is receding, the siphon holes remain visible, making it easier to locate them.
+When the water recedes, the siphon holes remain visible, making them easier to locate.
 One can stick a finger behind these holes and pull up a live vongole clam.

 Nutritional value